jamulussoftware/jamuluswebsite/wiki/en/Server-Troubleshooting.md

 ### Why doesn't my Server show up in the list?
 Why isn't it registering?

-If you are registered OK (you can [see it here](https://explorer.jamulus.io/)) and you or your friends can't see your Server, you may need to wait, or start your client with the `--showallservers` option and try connecting from there ([see command line options](Software-Manual#command-line-options)) on how to start your client with a config option).
+If you are registered OK (you can [see it here](https://explorer.jamulus.io/)) and you or your friends can't see your Server, you may need to wait, or start your Client with the `--showallservers` option and try connecting from there ([see command line options](Software-Manual#command-line-options)) on how to start your Client with a config option).
 In some network configurations, you may also need to [port forward](Running-a-Server#port-forwarding) your router.

 If you are seeing a message that says the Server is full, you will need to wait until a slot becomes free.